 Typically fed by a natural gas line, gas cooktops are quite popular among home chefs.
 Gas cooks quickly and evenly while giving you superior control over cooking temperatures.
 If your home doesn't have natural gas but your street does, you can have your gas company run a line to your home for a fee.
 You can also opt for a model that runs on propane and get a tank installed in your yard, but you will need to check local zoning laws and requirements first.

 When using gas, you actually sit your pot on top of a metal trivet above the actual burner.
 Look for a gas cooktop with a continuous trivet that covers the entire surface rather than with a separate trivet for each burner.
-A continuous trivet lets you easily slide pots and pans from one burner to the next.
-Choose basic cast iron grates rather than enamel ones, as bare cast iron lasts longer.
+A continuous trivet lets you easily slide pots and pans from one burner to the next, as it is a sealed burner.
+Choose basic cast-iron grates rather than enamel ones, as bare cast iron lasts longer.

 The Electric Cooktop